TheSoftwareHouse/tsh-academy-serverless/README.md

 # TSH Academy - Serverless Workshops
 Greetings!
 Welcome to TSH Academy workshops.
-This repository contains the code necessary for following along with presentation.
+This repository contains the code necessary for following along with the presentation.
 If by any chance you get lost, we have prepared separate branches with every task, so you can verify your solution or start over.

 ## What you'll learn